• Skip to primary navigation

 Add powdered sugar and beat until smooth and creamy.

-Store it in the fridge to set if you don't apply it on the cake immediately.
+Store it in the fridge to set if you don’t apply it to the cake immediately.

 When the cake has cooled down, spread the frosting on top, slice it and enjoy.

-You can garnish with chopped walnuts nuts on top.
+You can garnish with chopped walnut or coconut flakes on top.

 Variations